 The Calypso features a closed pump system.
 Therefore, you don’t have to worry about moisture getting trapped in the tubing.
 You know that you won’t have to deal with mold or bacteria getting into your milk.

-This is a quiet, small breast pump that you can wear right under your bra.
+The Freemie is a quiet, small breast pump that you can wear right under your bra.
 Just slip the cups in and carry the pump on your hip or in your bag.
-You don’t have to sit in a room by yourself to pump.
+With the Freemie Independence mobile pump, you don’t have to sit in a room by yourself to pump.
 You’re free to get up and walk around or pick up your baby and snuggle with him or her.

 Each cup can collect 8 ounces of milk, so that’s 16 ounces it can hold for your pumping session.
 That should be more than enough room for you.
 Additionally, you don’t have to worry about lugging around storage bags and cleaning out tubing.